BretCameron/strapi-plugin-public-permissions/README.md

   }
 ```

-You can also specify permissions for specific content types, which will override the wildcard rules:
+You can also specify permissions for specific content types, which will override the wildcard rules.
+Use the `singularName` name for your content type, which is the name of its folder in `./src/api/`, and is usually lower-kebab-case:

 ```json
   {